 Spoofing is a growing problem, and we are working hard to stop it.
 Unfortunately, scam calls often come from outside our network, which tends to make them untraceable and difficult to prevent.

-However, there are things you can do to protect yourself and control who's able to call your home:
+However, there are a few things you can do to protect yourself from spoofing:

-Try to trace the harassing calls.
-It's usually difficult to trace spoofed calls.
-However, if you successfully do it 3 times, we have more options for getting involved, including working with law enforcement.
-The Call Trace feature is available in most areas.
-It's pre-installed on your phone line, and you're only charged if you successfully complete the trace.
-(You'll hear a recorded message if the trace completed.)
+- Try to trace the harassing calls.
+It can be difficult to trace spoofed calls; however, if you do it three times, then there are some options, including working with law enforcement.
+The Call Trace feature is available in most areas and is pre-installed on your phone line.
+You're charged for the service only if you successfully complete a trace.

-Get a non-published (private) listing.
-If you have a private listing, your name, address and phone number aren't included in the printed telephone directory and aren't available through Directory Assistance.
-There is a one-time setup fee as well as a monthly charge for this service.
+- Get an unpublished (private) listing.
+With a private listing, your name, address, and phone number aren't included in the printed phone book and aren't available through Directory Assistance.
+There is a one-time setup fee and a monthly charge for this service.

-If you want to change your telephone number, add/change calling features on your account, or simply have questions, chat with us.
+If you want to change your telephone number, add or change calling features on your account, or simply have questions, contact us.

-If you continue to receive inappropriate spoofing calls, contact the CenturyLink Annoyance Call Bureau at 800-582-0655.
+If you continue to receive spoofing calls, contact the CenturyLink Annoyance Call Bureau at 800-582-0655.
 Be prepared to share any relevant information with them such as the dates/times you've received spoofed calls.
-We're here to help!

 To report a case of phone-related fraud, you may also submit a complaint directly to the FCC.